google/flax/docs_nnx/guides/surgery.md

 * __Pythonic `nnx.Module` manipulation__: Using Pythonic ways to manipulate sub-`Module`s given a model.

-* __Manipulation of an abstract model or state__: A key trick for playing with `flax.nnxModule`s and states without memory allocation.
+* __Manipulation of an abstract model or state__: A key trick for playing with `flax.nnx.Module`s and states without memory allocation.

 * __Checkpoint surgery from a raw state to model__: How to manipulate parameter states when they are incompatible with existing model code.